Coriander | A Fragrant Leaf Spread Through East–West Trade

 - Family: Apiaceae

-Coriander grows 30–60 cm tall, with finely divided green leaves and umbrella-shaped clusters of tiny flowers.
-The flowers’ soft hues add a gentle touch to any garden.
-After flowering, the plant produces seeds that are also valued for their fragrance. - Blooming season:
+- Appearance: Coriander grows 30–60 cm tall, with finely divided bright green leaves and small umbrella-shaped flowers.
+The flowers have a soft hue, adding a light accent to gardens.
+After blooming, the plant produces seeds, which are also valued for their fragrance.

-During medieval Europe, coriander flowers were used as decorations at garden parties and festivals, creating an elegant atmosphere.
-In 16th-century England, coriander was known as a “flower of happiness.”
+In medieval Europe, coriander flowers were used as decorations at garden parties and festivals, adding an elegant atmosphere.

 Gardening Advice